eddieoz/openxrypt/README.md

 - **Passphrase Management:** Users can securely set, reset, and manage their passphrases, enabling them to maintain control over their encryption keys and ensure the confidentiality of their communications.
 - **Key Management:** OpenXrypt provides a user-friendly interface for adding, editing, and deleting GPG public and private keys, allowing users to manage their encryption keys and those of their contacts with ease.
 - **Timeline Obfuscation**: OpenXrypt enhances your privacy by obfuscating your timeline, making it hard for algorithms to use your content for AI training or targeted advertising.
 Your posts will be symmetrically encrypted with a SHA-256 hash of your public key's fingerprint, ensuring your content remains public but more secure.
+- **Timeline Encryption**: You can use GPG to encrypt messages for your target audience using their public keys and post them on your timeline.
+This ensures message privacy because no algorithm can identify the recipients who can decrypt and read the messages.
+By leveraging this method, you can confidently share sensitive information publicly, knowing that only your intended audience can access the message content.
+Here's how you can do it:

+   - Encrypt Your Message: Use GPG to encrypt your message with the public keys of your intended recipients.
+You can use tools like `gpg cli`, `Kleopatra`, `GPGTools`, among others.
+   - Post the Encrypted Message: Share the encrypted message on your timeline.
+   - Ensure Privacy: Only the recipients with the corresponding private keys can decrypt and read the message, ensuring that the content remains secure and private.

 ### Screenshots